andyjhayes/mono-zoom-mac/README.md

 ## Disclaimers ##

-This is purely a homebrewed set of Monogram presets for Zoom.us based off of keyboard shortcuts.
+This is a homebrewed set of Monogram presets for Zoom.us based purely off of pre-assigned keyboard shortcuts.
 A few things to keep in mind:

 - It isn't developed or endorsed by either company.
 - It's provided with no warranty and it may not work on your system.